WELCOME TO "THE WILLOW GARDEN

 Impatiens at front of house...evening 2003

 The front door of our home overlooks several planting areas towards the 'Old Maryvale Road' where we live.
 The rather shaded area under the birches is home to many spring bulbs plus a small planting of small-leaf Rhodies.
-Summer color is added by planting Impatiens and Tuberous Begoni
+Summer color is added by planting Impatiens and Tuberous Begonias

 Contact :

-Antigonish
+Maryvale, Antigonish Co.

 Nova Scotia B2G 2L1 CANADA